1777 Sentry Parkway West

 Guest Speaker, “Construction Scheduling and Claims,” Widener University’s Professional Practice Course, Chester, PA, April 2016; April 2015; April 2014.

 LAX/Crenshaw Transit Project, California – Analyzed delays during design of a $1.27B metropolitan rail transit system.
-Completion of design was delayed by over a year due to various issues including misaligned tracks, at-grade curb radii and streetscape changes, utility conflicts, the addition of a new transit station, realignment of tracks to accommodate a new transit station and avoid utility conflicts, below grade ventilation and life safety enhancements, various communications design changes, and extended design review periods.
+Completion of design was delayed by over two years due to various issues including misaligned tracks, the addition of a new transit station, a second realignment of tracks to accommodate a new transit station, below grade ventilation and life safety enhancements, various communications design changes, at-grade curb radii and streetscape changes, utility conflicts, and extended design review periods.
 Prepared a CPM schedule analysis and assisted in preparation of REAs for the delay and damages incurred.

 Medicine Specialty Clinics, Pennsylvania – Analyzed delays, loss of productivity, outstanding contract modification requests, outstanding RFIs, and a termination for default on a $4.8M hospital renovation.
 When the termination for default was issued, the project was over 800 days behind schedule.
+The Government alleged subcontractor non-payment resulted in a lack of manpower on site.
 The contractor alleged the delay was caused by contract modifications, owner phased moving delays, unanswered RFIs, and a loss of productivity due to restricted hours.
 As a result of the alleged issues, the contractor suspended work and submitted claims totaling $1.4M.
-Discovered that the contractor failed to pay over $400K to its subcontractors despite receiving payment from the owner.
-Discovered that the subcontractors would not perform work until payment was received, and the Surety could not provide payment because one of its pledged assets was a property that was actually owned by the contractor and the Surety’s other pledged assets were non-existent.
 Prepared a CPM schedule analysis and presented findings to counsel.
 Assisted counsel with development of deposition questions.
 Ultimately the contractor withdrew its complaint in its entirety.

-Penn State Hershey Children’s Hospital, Pennsylvania – Analyzed $10M in claims by the Mechanical & Plumbing Contractor on a five-story 250,000SF hospital.
+Penn State Hershey Children’s Hospital, Pennsylvania – Analyzed $10M in claims by the Mechanical & Plumbing contractor on a five-story 250,000SF hospital.
 The contractor alleged added scope due to BIM coordination, loss of productivity, and various unpaid change orders.
-Determined that the BIM coordination scope increase was inflated by over 250% and the loss of productivity hours claimed were inflated by over 140% due to improper calculations.
-Determined that the alleged unpaid change orders associated with redesign of the air handling units included unrelated labor costs.
+Evaluated validity of loss of productivity and air handling unit redesign costs.
 Assisted in preparation of an expert report and a mediation presentation.